noa10/mataresit/docs/implementation-plans/help-center.md

     answer: "You can upload receipts by navigating to the Dashboard and using the 'Upload' button.
 You can drag and drop files or select them from your device.
 We support JPEG, PNG, and PDF formats."
   },
   {
-    question: "What is the difference between OCR+AI and AI Vision processing?",
+    question: "How does AI Vision processing work?",
-    answer: "AI Vision directly analyzes the image of the receipt for higher accuracy, especially with complex layouts.
-OCR+AI first extracts text and then uses AI to structure it.
-We recommend AI Vision for the best results."
+    answer: "AI Vision directly analyzes the image of the receipt using advanced AI models for superior accuracy, especially with complex layouts, handwritten text, and various receipt formats.
+This provides the most reliable data extraction available."
   },
   {
     question: "How can I improve search results?",